lauragrajedac/lauragrajedac/README.md

 ## Hi everyone 👋

 - 🔭 I’m currently working on a curse of web development give it for mujer digital
-- 🌱 I’m currently learning about data anlitics
+- 🌱 I’m currently learning about data science
-- 👯 I’m looking to collaborate on new pages of hotels or about sell business
+- 👯 I’m looking to join a companie with excelent values and mission to help us to grow.
-- 🤔 I’m looking for help with new job online or new ideas of business
-- 💬 Ask me about my pets or beach life
+- 💬 let talk about tecnology or new ideas
-- 😄 Pronouns: she/her
-- ⚡ My hobbies: to do hula hoop with light and fire, to assemble a large puzzle, to draw, to swim, to learn and more.
+- ⚡ My hobbies: to assemble a large puzzle, to learn, to draw, to swim, to do hula hoop with light and fire and more.

   ## Love 💙